Is there a registration deadline?

 If I get dropped off to work or high school does that count as carpooling?

 Good question!
-Technically no, especially if the person driving you to work or school only jumped in the car to take you somewhere.
+Technically, no. This is especially true if the person driving you to work or school only jumped in the car to take you somewhere.
 If your driver has other trips or drop offs planned for before or after your drop-off, it can count as a carpooling on your trip tracker.
 For example, if dad drives you to soccer practice this is not a carpool trip, but if dad drops off one kid to nursery school, you to school, and then goes to work it can be considered carpooling.